paulbradshaw/MED7373-Data-Journalism/mapping/cartoshapes.md

 Once you're done, click *APPLY*

 Now when you shift to the *STYLE* tab you should be able to style the colour of each shape based on one of the fields you kept.
-If you made any mistaks or need to go back, just switch back to the *ANALYSIS* tab.
+If you made any mistakes or need to go back, just switch back to the *ANALYSIS* tab.

+### Troubleshooting

+If you are making changes to the style and can't see them on the map, make sure your layer is the top layer.
+In the list on the left you can hover over a layer and use the handles that appear on the left to click and drag it up.
+Styles on the top layer will appear *over* any underneath.

+If merging the layers results in you losing the shapes, it may be because the datasets do not match.
+For example you may have England, Wales and Scotland in the shapefiles but only England and Wales in the other dataset.

+To solve this problem, it helps to have a list of all the areas in your shapefiles (in the examples above you can download a spreadsheet instead of a shapefile, for example).
+Then, use VLOOKUP or a similar technique to pull the values from your other dataset into this list.
+Where there is no match, you will get an `#N/A` error or something similar.
+Delete these and replace them with empty cells to represent 'no value' (don't type 'no value' or that column will be treated as text rather than numbers).

+In addition, you might want to create a 'category' column which classifies your values (e.g. high, medium, low, no value).
+This can then be used for colour coding later in Carto.

+Now, use this dataset instead to merge with your shapefiles.
+It should now work - but be aware that the 'no value' entries will skew any use of quartiles for colour-coding (hence the need for pre-calculated categories)